Forza Horizon 5: Content and gameplay updates

 Forza Horizon 5 has seen many content updates and bug fixes since its release.
 Monthly content updates include new cars, collectibles, horns, clothing, etc. These updates typically have a specific theme; for example, the Series 2 update in December 2021 was based around Christmas.
 Many updates also include series-specific map changes, for example, the Series 5 update introduced a stunt park located in the stadium on the map.
-This game is the first in the franchise to introduce new map changes, aside from seasons.
+The game is the first in the franchise to introduce new map changes, aside from seasons.

-On 1 March 2022, American and British Sign language interpreter videos in a picture-in-picture format for cinematics were added.
+On 1 March 2022, interpreter videos in a picture-in-picture format for cinematics were added for both American Sign Language and British Sign Language.

 The Series 13 update, released on 11 October 2022, celebrated the tenth anniversary of the Forza Horizon series, adding new content to the game in celebration.
 This included a new radio station titled "Horizon Mixtape", featuring a total of fifteen music tracks from the previous four entries (six tracks available from the start, five unlockable tracks via accolades by completing each chapter of the Horizon Story "Horizon Origins", and four tracks unlockable via completing limited-time seasonal championships in the Festival Playlist) along with recreations of key moments of the five games' initial drive sequences in the new Horizon Story "Horizon Origins"—with Horizon Bass Arena DJ and Horizon Mixtape host Scott Tyler (voiced by Ronan Summers), the only Forza Horizon series character to have appeared in every game so far, joining the player—the return of Midnight Battles from Forza Horizon 3, and new achievements, accolades, and badges.
 Each of the previous four entries' title screens was also recreated by Playground Games within the game world of Forza Horizon 5, with each season (week) of Series 13 using a recreated title screen corresponding to a different game; Forza Horizon in summer, Forza Horizon 2 in autumn, Forza Horizon 3 in winter, and Forza Horizon 4 in spring.

 The Series 14 update, released on 10 November 2022, added a new Horizon Story featuring the members of Donut Media.
 In November 2022, after a money-making exploit was discovered in the game's Super7 mode, Playground Games disabled the game's auction house and later released a patch to fix the exploit.
 However, they announced that the auction house would remain closed for the time being to rebalance the game's economy.
+In June 2023, a 1956 Chevrolet Corvette and 2022 GMC Hummer EV pickup featuring details inspired by the film Barbie was added to the game as part of a collaboration with Xbox Game Studios and Mattel in advance of the film's release.